ros-navigation/navigation2.ai/nav2_depth_estimation_ai/README.md

 Perception pipeline that generates depth maps and point clouds from RGB input.

+Click on the image below to see the full video.

 <a href="https://youtu.be/QDN1uA71su4" target="_blank">
   <img src="https://img.youtube.com/vi/QDN1uA71su4/hqdefault.jpg" alt="Tutorial video for DA3 with Nav2" width="800" height="auto" />
 </a>